1978 Dutch province hall hostage crisis: Hostage-taking

 After a few hours, hostage Ko de Groot was executed in front of a window and thrown out.
 A photographer was wounded and an ambulance trying to get to the body of Ko de Groot was shot at.

 During the night, the marines of the Bijzondere Bijstands Eenheid (BBE) forced their way into the basement.
-The next day, March 14 at 2:34pm, they raided the building from outside and from the basement, shortly after the attackers' deadline.
+The next day, 14 March at 2:34 pm, they raided the building from outside and from the basement, shortly after the attackers' deadline.
 One hostage was fatally wounded during the raid.